aksommerville/sevensauces/README.md

 - [ ] Shops: Add a stationer, in addition to the ones from 20241217
 - [ ] Condensery
 - [ ] Kitchen
+- - [ ] Decorative stew content: Show the selected items bobbing and drifting.
+And random bubbles, etc.
+- - [x] Technical stew content: Show count of helpings, both total and per food group.
+- - [x] Details of focussed ingredient.
+- - [ ] Advice.
+- - [ ] Require confirmation at Ready for obviously incorrect stews?
+Eg no ingredients, or poison included.
+- - [ ] Animate delivery. ...punt this, maybe we don't need it, if there's going to be a separate daily-wrap-up modal.
+- - [ ] Separate scoreboard sequence after delivery.
 - [ ] Should we give Dot some of her Full Moon toys too?
 - - YES: Broom, Umbrella, Bell
 - - NO: Chalk, Violin, Hat, Feather, Pitcher